 How to Find the Right No Money Property

 Flipping a house with no money often requires the help of others through wholesaling the deal, using private money or using a hard money lender.
-Since they have to agree to the deal, you need to know how to identify the types of no money down opportunities that excite them.
+Because they have to agree to the deal, you need to know how to identify the types of no-money-down opportunities that excite them.
 It’s the first step to flipping houses with no money.

-Basically, you need to get someone to fund your house flip so you want to buy in a stable or up and coming neighborhood that has desirable amenities for homeowners.
+You need to get someone to fund your house flip, so you want to buy in a stable or up-and-coming neighborhood that has desirable amenities for homeowners.
 You also want to choose a property that will have enough room for everyone to make money when it’s finished being rehabbed.